 Mesa Pigadia beach is located in Akrotiri and surrounded by impressive cliffs.
 You can get there by boat, from Akrotiri, or if you plan to drive or take a cab, access is along a dirt track.
-The cliffs protect the beach from winds, so it’s a great spot for snorkelling or kayaking.
-There are sunbeds and umbrellas, and a few restaurants and taverns and the beach is a combination of sand and pebbles.
+The cliffs protect the beach from winds, so it’s a great spot for snorkeling or kayaking.
+There are sunbeds and umbrellas, and a few restaurants and taverns, and the beach is a combination of sand and pebbles.
 It’s a charming beach to visit and a tranquil and relaxing place to spend the day.

-Santorini has plenty of beaches to choose from, each one stunning in their own right, so whether you’re looking for an active way to spend your time or you simply want to relax and take in the wonderful scenery, you’re in the right place.
+Santorini has plenty of beaches to choose from, each one stunning in its own right, so whether you’re looking for an active way to spend your time or you simply want to relax and take in the wonderful scenery, you’re in the right place.